syncfusion-content/maui-docs/MAUI/Avatar-view/visualstyles.md

 ## Custom

 Custom type allows you to customize the control, where you can handle the size, colors, images, etc. of the control.
-Refer to this [documentation](https://help.syncfusion.com/maui/avatar-view/customization).
+Refer to this Customization documentation in SfAvatarView

 N> The default visual type is custom.